 ~ John Milton

 We live in such a time.
-The challenge lies in maintaining sufficient perspective in a climate dominated by fear, doubt and unrelenting uncertainty.
+The challenge lies in maintaining sufficient perspective in a climate dominated by fear, doubt and uncommon uncertainty.
 The changes come slowly, but like the mighty tides they alter the landscape in their passing.
 James Madison described the pattern well when he stated: “I believe there are more instances of the abridgment of the freedom of the people by gradual and silent encroachments of those in power than by violent and sudden usurpations.”

 While I am inclined to agree with Madison’s assessment, it is clear to me that a loss of freedom is a loss of freedom.
 We live in dangerous times, but we must be careful not to trade short-term security for a long-term liberty.

 Be clear on this point: comfort does not always imply freedom.
 Neither does freedom always imply comfort.
 Where true freedom is known, there is a deep sense of peace, no matter how strenuously you may be working to safeguard liberty, but freedom is not always comfortable.

 Oddly enough, bondage is more often characterized by ease than liberty.
 I imagine this is due to the fact that the creative forces are more contained and the experience is more pressurized in one who exercises his capacity of decision in the protection of liberty.

 Take care that you do not sell yourself short in this regard.
 As was depicted so cleverly in the movie The Matrix, foolish and shameful is he who submits to bondage with ease, as long as strenuous liberty remains an option.
 It is much easier to preserve something already gained than it is to regain something that was lost due to ignorance, neglect or disuse.

 My father always said, “Use it or lose it” – definitely applies to the right use of freedom.

 Love the recent posts!
 It has been many years since I visited Philadelphia but I enjoyed my visit to Independence Hall then.
 So much history, especially inspiring to a teacher!